ldv-klever/klever/docs/tutorial.rst

 The safe verdict does not imply program correctness since some parts of the program could be not analyzed at all and thus uncovered.
-To navigate to a next uncovered function you should press the red button with the arrow (:numref:`tutorial_showing_next_uncovered_function`).
+To navigate to the next uncovered function you should press the red button with the arrow (:numref:`tutorial_showing_next_uncovered_function`).
 Then you can find places where this uncovered function is invoked and why this was not done during verification (in the considered case this was due to lack of environment model specifications for callbacks of the *usb_class_driver*